 This rider may appeal to businesses when purchasing key person life insurance.

-Life insurance riders provide many additional benefits but make sure you really need the rider before paying extra for it.
+Life insurance riders provide many additional benefits but make sure you need the rider before paying extra.